Why It Works

 Meanwhile, in a heatproof bowl, combine eggs with 1/4 cup (60ml) lemon juice and beat until lightly foamy.

 While whisking constantly, ladle in about 1/2 cup of the hot chicken broth into the eggs (it's okay if some rice or orzo comes along for the ride).
-Ladle in a three or four more 1/2-cup additions of the hot chicken broth while whisking, then whisk the egg-broth mixture back into the broth in the saucepan.
+Ladle in three or four more 1/2-cup additions of the hot chicken broth while whisking, then whisk the egg-broth mixture back into the broth in the saucepan.
 Season with salt.

 Cook the chicken soup over low heat, whisking and scraping the sides constantly, until thickened by the eggs.
 Taste soup, then, if desired, whisk in remaining lemon juice until your desired level of lemon flavor is reached.
 Season with salt again, if needed.